Meowrin/al-guides-temporary/Beginner General Guide.md

     * Skills: can be leveled in the [Tactical Classroom in the Academy.](#HQ)
     * Gears: A gear sets button to the far right allows you to save your current gear loadout to quickly unequip/reequip all gears.
     * Bottom part of the UI allow you to: change her Skins, view the ship details in the Archives (to listen to her various unlocked voicelines for example), Lock/Unlock, View the comments on her, Inspect the artwork, set her as Favorite
-     * Morale and Affinity is explained in the [Dorm section of the HQ](#HQ)
+    * Morale and Affinity is explained [here](https://azurlane.koumakan.jp/Affection).
+But TL;DR is:
+      - Morale range from 0 to 150, normal cap is 119 and can be exceed by placing them in dorms.
+If a ship have >120 morale, they gain +20% EXP from sorties.
+      - Morale regenerates in six-minute intervals.
+The base rate is 20 points per hour, which can be increased by being married (+10 per hour), being in the first floor of the Dorm (+20 per hour), or the second floor (+30 per hour).
+      - Using shipgirls in battle (including daily raid and ambushes) cost 2 morale AT THE START OF BATTLE.
+Subs do not take any morale cost when called in except Weekly Subs challenge.
+      - Sinking in any non-Exercise sortie reduces morale by 10.
+      - Shipgirls in the Lecture Hall will slowly drain morale over time towards 0.
+Shipgirls with low morale will refuse to go to Lectures.
+      - Using shipgirls in battle (except Exercises) raise their Affection by 0.0625 (0.125 if MVP) per battle.
+      - Putting her in the Dorm might cause her to display a heart icon.
+Tapping it will increase her Affection by 0.1 to 0.3 points.
+Food and existing Affection level may affect the chance of heart icon appearing.
+      - Ships set as secretary gain 1 point of Affection every 300-320 minutes.
+Secretary Affection gain stops at 90 Affection.
+      - Oathing increase the affection cap to 200 and if affection at 200, provides +12% on all stats (except luck, speed and accuracy)
   - Gear: all ships have 5 equipment slots, what they can equip on each slot is listed here.
     - For all vanguard ships, they will have a main gun of their class sometimes they can use a smaller caliber gun, an secondary weapon, be it a torpedo mount or a DD gun depending on their SHIP class (not hull class), an AA gun or in the case of absent of it, a unique gear slot (e.g DB for Shirakami Fubuki) and 2 Auxiliary slots.
     - For BB/BC/BBV/BM they have generally the same slots except their secondary can also be CL gun sometimes, replace the AA for a seaplane for BBV and they all use BB guns.
-    - For CVs and CVLs, they have their own plane loadout and their limit break perks complement that, a combination of Fighters, DBs, TBs (and/or AA gun for most CVLs) and 2 Aux Slots
+    - For CVs and CVLs, they have their own plane loadout and their limit break perks complement that, a combination of Fighters, DBs, TBs (and/or AA gun for most CVLs) and 2 Aux slots
-    - For ARs, they have 3 Aux Slots and 2 AA gun slots.
+    - For ARs, they have 3 Aux slots and 2 AA gun slots.
+    - For Subs, they have 2 main Submarine torpedoes, a DD gun and 2 aux slots
     - **Efficiency:** This is an often overlooked stat but it directly relates to how much damage an equipment in that slot will do.
-In layman's term, a slot equipment is a factor in determining what a ship ideal loadout for a specific situation.
+In layman's term, a slot equipment efficiency is a factor in determining what a ship ideal loadout for a specific situation.
 For exact damage calculations: refer to the [combat page](https://azurlane.koumakan.jp/Combat#Damage_Calculations)
   - Limit Break: detailed in the [Limit Break Guide](Limit%20Break%20Guide.md)
   - Enhance: Quote from the wiki:
     - This screen allows other ships to be permanently consumed in order to boost the stats of the currently selected ship, up to 12 at a time.